simonebaracchi/rpgbot/README.md

 `/update rolls attack 2d4+1` (changes the previosly saved roll to a different dice, 2d4+1)

-`/update inventory coins +100` (adds 100 coins to your inventory; will fail if you misspelled anything)
+`/update inventory coins +100` (adds 100 coins to your inventory; will fail if you don't have an item by that name already)

 `/update gen fatepoints` (increases your fatepoint by 1)